-Sony's Dev-3 and Dev-5 digital video binoculars are scheduled for release in the late autumn of 2011.
+Sony's Dev-3 and Dev-5 digital video binoculars were released in the late autumn of 2011.

-If you're an avid live sports fan, bird watcher, opera or music concert fanatic, or attend any events where you're some distance from the action and want to record still or video action, then you're going to love these new video binoculars.
-They have the potential to be used to near unbelievable effect in any pastime or hobby that needs to be watched from a distance...and you get the chance now to view images on a full screen 3D TV or Smart TV via video streaming functions.
+If you're an avid live sportsbetting fan, bird watcher, opera or music concert fanatic, or attend any events where you're some distance from the action and want to record still or video action, then you're going to love these new video binoculars.
+They have the potential to be used to near unbelievable effect in any pastime or hobby that needs to be watched from a distance...and you get the chance now to view images on a full screen 3D TV display via video streaming functions.

 View the action in 3D and get high quality 3D or 2D images, video and still, all caught from long distance using futuristic looking digital video recording binoculars.